UCLcaozhiyu/Dissertation_book_marker/README.md

 #  From Smart Bookmark to Intelligent Bookstand Low-Power Embedded System Design for Enhanced Paper-Based Reading

-An intelligent reading time tracking device based on ESP32 that automatically recognizes different books through NFC cards, records reading time, and provides Pomodoro timer, statistical analysis, and other features.
+An intelligent reading-time tracking device based on ESP32 that automatically recognizes different books through NFC, records reading time, and provides Pomodoro timer, statistical analysis, and other features.

+Originally conceived as an ultra-thin solar-powered smart bookmark, the project evolved into a desktop-style smart bookstand to overcome energy and hardware constraints while enhancing usability and user experience.

 ##  Key Features